-A Full Residence Order determines where your child shall live and who the primary carer will be, without social services being involved.
-A Full Residence Order is typically granted when a child’s parents have separated or divorced.
-The Order will determine where the child will live, following the breakdown of the relationship.
-A Full Residence Order can also be made in respect of step-parents or other family members.
+This Order is typically granted when a child’s parents have separated or divorced.
+The Order will determine where the child will live following the breakdown of the relationship.
+A Child Arrangements Order can also be made in respect of step-parents or other family members.

 How will the Court decide who the child should live with?

 The Court will assess the child’s welfare when deciding on who the child should live with.
-This includes looking at the previous care for the child and ascertaining who can care for the child going forward, taking into account their welfare and upbringing.
+This includes looking at the previous care for the child.
+Then ascertaining who can care for the child going forward, taking into account their welfare and upbringing.

-Do I have to have Parental Responsibility to be granted a Full Residence Order?
+Do I have to have Parental Responsibility to be granted a live with Child Arrangements Order?

-You don’t already have to have Parental Responsibility of a child to be granted a Full Residence Order.
-If you are however granted a Full Residence Order you will automatically have Parental Responsibility allowing you the same rights as those who already hold it (Click here for more information on Parental Responsibility).
+You don’t already have to have parental responsibility of a child to be granted a live with Child Arrangements Order.
+If you are, however, granted this Order, you will automatically have parental responsibility for the period the Order is in place which will allow you the same rights as those who already hold it (Click here for more information on parental responsibility).

 What do I need to do next?